The Wave Trace and Birkhoff Billiards

-\begin{lemm} The phase functions $\Theta_{j,\pm}^k(t,\tau,x,y)$ are smooth in an open neighborhood of the diagonal of the boundary and locally parametrize the canonical relations $\Gamma_\pm^j$.
-In particular, the fibers of both $\Gamma_+^j$ and $\Gamma_-^j$ lying over this neighborhood are unions of $8$ connected components, which we denote by $\Gamma_\pm^{j,k}$ corresponding to $1 \leq k \leq 8$ as in Definition \eqref{psi jk}. \end{lemm} A proof of Lemma \ref{parameterization of cannonical relations} can be found in \cite{Vig18} and is based on the fact that the length functional is a generating function for the billiard map.
-For a fixed $j$, the multiple components $\Gamma_\pm^{j,k}$ of the canonical relation indexed by $k$ can be seen to intersect over the boundary.
-As our parametrix for the propagators described in \cite{Ch76} are in fact modified by microlocal cutoffs supported away from the tangential rays in $S^*\d \Omega$, we may assume $\Gamma_{\pm}^{j,k}$ are smooth nonintersecting Lagrangian submanifolds.
+from Section \ref{Chazarain's Parametrix}, we see that $\iota_{{\Theta_{j, \pm}^k}}: C_{\Theta_{j, \pm}^k} \to \Gamma_\pm^j$ is a local diffeomorphism (this is why we chose orbits connecting $y$ to $x$ rather than $x$ to $y$ in Definition \ref{psi jk}). \end{proof} As our parametrices for the propagators described in \cite{Ch76} are in fact modified by microlocal cutoffs supported away from the tangential rays in $S^*\d \Omega$, we may assume $\Gamma_{\pm}^{j,k}$ are smooth nonintersecting Lagrangian submanifolds over the interior.
 It would be interesting to study mapping properties of the operators $S_j^k$ as the canonical relations degenerate near the glancing set in future work.
 We now want to derive an explicit oscillatory integral representation \eqref{osc int} for $S(t)$ in a specific coordinate system adapted to $\Omega$.
 We first need to better understand the forwards and backwards symbols on $\Gamma$. \begin{prop} Let $e_\pm$ denote the principal symbol of ${S}(t)$ on $\Gamma = \bigcup_{j \in \Z, \pm} \Gamma_\pm^j$.
-Then, we have
+Modulo Maslov factors, we then have

 where $|dt \wedge dy \wedge d\eta|^{1/2}$ is the canonical half density. \end{prop} \begin{proof} For a proof in the Dirichlet/Neumann case, see \cite{HeZe12}.
 For the Robin boundary conditions, see \cite{Vig18}. \end{proof}